locka99/opcua/docs/README.md

 3. `rustup toolchain install stable-x86_64-pc-windows-gnu`
 4. `pacman -S gcc mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb mingw-w64-x86_64-pkg-config openssl openssl-devel pkg-config`

-You are recommended to use the MSYS2/MingW64 Shell.
-You may have to tweak your .bashrc to ensure that both Rust and MinGW64 binaries are on your `PATH`.
+You should use the MSYS2/MingW64 Shell.
+You may have to tweak your .bashrc to ensure that both Rust and MinGW64 binaries are on your `PATH` but once that's done you're good to go.

 ### MSVC